Partial permutation and alternating sign matrix polytopes: Matrices

 $M_{15} = $

 $M_{16} = $

 $M_{17} = $ \end{multicols} \end{example}

 \begin{remark} Partial alternating sign matrices are a subset of \emph{sign matrices}, which differ from Definition~\ref{pasm} in that each row partial sum is not restricted to $\{0,1\}$ as in (\ref{eq:pasm2}), but may equal any non-negative integer.
-See \cite{SolhjemStriker} for information about polytopes whose vertices are sign matrices and Lemma~\ref{lem:PmnPASMmn} for the relationship between these polytopes. \end{remark}
+See \cite{SolhjemStriker} for information about polytopes whose vertices are sign matrices and Lemma~\ref{lem:PmnPASMmn} for the relationship between these polytopes and polytopes whose vertices are partial alternating sign matrices (see Definition~\ref{pasmpoly}). \end{remark}